nrwl/nx/docs/shared/reference/nx-json.md

 In Nx 16, if the `npmScope` property is present, it will be used as a prefix.
 If the `npmScope` property is not present, the `name` property of the root `package.json` file will be used to infer the prefix.

-In Nx 17, the `npmScope` property will be ignored.
+In Nx 17, the `npmScope` property is ignored.

 ### Affected